JINPENG-WANG/SAGPEK/README.md

 For Unix-like systems, the SAGPEK can be used like:

-$ bash SAGPEK.bat -t TEST
+$ bash SAGPEK.bash -t TEST

-$ bash SAGPEK.bat -t HBV
+$ bash SAGPEK.bash -t HBV

-$ bash SAGPEK.bat -t PAH
+$ bash SAGPEK.bash -t PAH

-$ bash SAGPEK.bat -t cattle_CN
+$ bash SAGPEK.bash -t cattle_CN

-$ bash SAGPEK.bat -t cattle_DUMPS
+$ bash SAGPEK.bash -t cattle_DUMPS

-$ bash SAGPEK.bat -t custom -g ab.tags.txt
+$ bash SAGPEK.bash -t custom -g ab.tags.txt

 For the TEST, HBV, PAH, cattle_CN, and cattle_DUMPS types, SAGPEK has built-in anchoring sequences.
 For the custom type, anchoring sequences will be obtained from the "ab.tags.txt" file, which SAGPEK provided as an example file under the "Custom" folder.